Generalized Composition via Nerves: Models and Algebra: Determinacy conditions

 \BS

-It follows as a consequence of this corollary that if $\mathcal{S'}$ has a hypothetical $(n,i)$-structure (page \pageref{wantcompstruct}) then requiring that {\em all}\, $n$-simplices be $A$-determined (in particular, all degenerate ones) implies that all $(n-1)$-simplices be $(\SIG_k A)$-determined whenever $k,k+1 \notin A$.
+It follows as a consequence of this corollary that if $\MC{S}'$ has a hypothetical $(n,i)$-structure as described on page \pageref{wantcompstruct}, then requiring that {\em all}\, $n$-simplices be $A$-determined (in particular, all degenerate ones) implies that all $(n-1)$-simplices be $(\SIG_k A)$-determined whenever $k,k+1 \notin A$.
 The requirement for $(n-1)$-simplices propagates downwards in turn. \BS